 At 04:00 am I was awakened once more by some pots banging around.
 What are they doing now?
 They must of been cold and made a warm drink or something.
 Then they talked loudly for 30 minutes or so after that.

 Sunday December 22, 2019

 - total distance hiked today 12 km

 - sunrise 08:37 am

 In the early hours it rained slightly off and on for a couple of hours.
 I got out of bed around 07:00 am and I didn’t try not to make any noise.
-There was no consideration from my neighbours the night before so I did not feel obliged to be quite.
-Breakfast was consumed in the Ulamid.
+There was no consideration from my neighbours the night before so I did not feel obliged to be quiet.
+Breakfast was consumed in the Ultamid.
 To try something new I had packed a roll and a catering pack of honey.
 This was not a success in my opinion so I will go back to oats once again next time.

 With my breakfast and coffee routine over I packed camp down.
 All items were placed in my backpack except for my shelter which was wet from the rain.
 Because of the very wet conditions there was also a fair bit of condensation on the inside wall of the tent too.
 I stored the Ultamid without its stuff sack in the large outer net of my backpack.